insilica/ctgov-compliance-web/README.md

 ### Reporting Landing Page

-The reporting dashboard lives at `/reporting` and surfaces compliance trends over time.
-It renders a D3.js chart that visualizes daily `compliance_status` counts bucketed by each trial's `start_date` using the server-provided dataset.
+The reporting dashboard lives at `/reporting` and surfaces cumulative trial starts over time.
+It renders a D3.js chart that visualizes running totals bucketed by each trial's `start_date` month, differentiated by compliance status (Compliant, Incompliant, Pending) using the server-provided dataset.

 - Adjust the `start_date` and `end_date` query parameters (or use the built-in form) to focus on a specific window.